open-policy-agent/eopa/docs/eopa/reference/configuration/using-secrets/from-hashicorp-vault.md

 ```

 In this example, EOPA will:
-- Extract its license key from the Vault key-value store located at `kv/data/license:data/key`
 - Use the value looked up from `vault()` for the authorization bearer token used to retrieve the discovery and test bundles from the `acmecorp` service
 - Override the RSA public key used for bundle signing with `kv/data/discovery/rsa:data/key`
 - Override the `http.send` `tls_client_cert`, Authorization and Content-Type headers for requests to `https://www.acemecorp.com`